Stochastic Thermodynamics of Associative Memory: MFT for Dense Associative Nets

 Here $C$ absorbs overall constant factors that play no role in the analysis, and $D[]$ is shorthand for the integral measure.
 The memory alignment variables lie in the range $-1 \leq \phi^\mu \leq 1$, and integrating over them with inserted delta functions sets $\phi^\mu = \frac{1}{N}\bm\xi^\mu \cdot \bm\sigma$, thus reproducing the explicit partition function.
 In the second line we have used a standard representation over the delta function where we integrate over complex conjugate fields $\tilde\phi$ along a contour on the imaginary axis from $-i\infty$ to $+i\infty$.
 The spins are now decoupled, and we can perform the sum on $\{\bm\sigma\}$ as before:

 where once again we introduced an {\it effective action} $\mathcal{S}$ and absorbed the factor of $2^N$ from the first line into the normalization constant $C$.

-Once again, in the large $N$ limit we expect the partition function to be dominated by the saddlepoints of the effective action.
+In the large $N$ limit we expect the partition function to be dominated by the saddlepoints of the effective action.
 The saddlepoint values of $\phi^\mu$ are then {\it mean fields} representing the average alignment of the spins with with the memory $\xi^\mu$ in the configuration that dominates the partition function.
 Recall that the $\tilde{\phi}^\mu$ integrals above run along the imaginary axis, and so $\mathcal{S}$ can be complex.
 Following the method of steepest descent \cite{book2} for approximating complex integrals, we should deform the integration contour to run through stationary points of the integrand such that the real part of $-\mathcal{S}$ is concave down in every argument along the contour of integration thus giving a local maximum, while the imaginary part is constant in the vicinity of the saddle thus locally eliminating oscillations.
 At large $N$ the partition sum will be well approximated by the sum of values evaluated at stationary points that lie on such contours of steepest descent.
 The steepest descent stationary points in $\tilde{\phi}$ need not lie on the imaginary axis along which the integral was originally defined.
-To establish the procedure, we start with the one memory case:
+MFT becomes exact in the sense that the following limit